splenwilz/nexadocs/README.md

 # NexaDocs - Multi-Tenant AI Knowledge Assistant

-A production-ready multi-tenant AI knowledge assistant that allows each client (tenant) to upload their own documents, ask questions, and receive AI-powered answers based strictly on their own document set.
+A multi-tenant AI knowledge assistant that allows each client (tenant) to upload their own documents, ask questions, and receive AI-powered answers based strictly on their own document set.

-## What This Project Does

 NexaDocs is a **multi-tenant AI knowledge assistant** that provides: